 It’s the bank holiday weekend!
-As I write this I have spent the day cleaning my room and on go the clean bedsheets ready for a good night’s sleep.
+As I write this, I have spent the day cleaning my room and on to the clean bedsheets, ready for a good night’s sleep.
 It’s my new ritual!
-It’s been a busy week so I have really needed a long weekend to recuperate.
+It’s been a busy week, so I needed a long weekend to recuperate.

-Yesterday we celebrated my niece’s birthday using Facebook rooms for the first time.
-Much like Zoom, we connected family across France, Dublin, England in one call, which was just lovely.
+Yesterday we celebrated my niece’s birthday using Facebook Rooms for the first time.
+Much like Zoom, we connected family across France, Dublin, and England in one call, which was just lovely.

 At the beginning of the year, I appeared on BBC Radio 5 Live with Laura Whitmore following the tragic death of Caroline Flack.
-It was Random Acts of Kindness Day the next day and we discussed the importance of being kind.
+It was Random Acts of Kindness Day the next day, and we discussed the importance of being kind.
 We should all start by taking responsibility for ourselves and our sphere of influence.
-Social media is where I see people attacking each other the most and so I try to not react to any posts.
+I see people attacking each other the most on social media, so I try not to react to any posts.

 It’s important to look out for others but also to look after ourselves.
 Many people have been struggling with anxiety.
-Money worries, being in isolation, on furlough, living without loved ones, even the easing of lockdown; all can have a detrimental effect on our mental health.
+Money worries, being in isolation, on furlough, living without loved ones, even the easing of lockdown; all can harm our mental health.
 I have found it helpful to simplify my life and start little rituals where I look after myself.
 I splashed out on an indulgence Coco & Eve hair masque as I am using this time to restore my hair.

 I was delighted to interview Limahl this week.
-Remember Neverending Story, or Too Shy?
-If you didn’t know his music from the ’80s, if you are a fan of Stranger Things then you will have heard the song play out in the TV series.
+Remember Neverending Story or Too Shy?
+If you didn’t know his music from the ’80s or are a fan of Stranger Things, you will have heard the song play out in the TV series.
 I couldn’t have interviewed a lovelier person, and can’t wait to share this interview with you all!

 Wage Day Advance Payout!!